Walking the old town Hoi An with kids

 Hoi An Night Market and Riverside Games

 There are several markets in Hoi An and most tourists will visit the Central Market and Night Market.
 The Central Market is a great place to pick up fruits and veg and other things if you are feeling slightly more adventurous.
-If you are of a sensitive disposition you may need blinkers on as you walk through.
-Head into the food market for a cheap lunch or amazing fruit juices.

 There is a small night market from 5pm onwards.
 It sells all sorts of small bits of rubbish you definitely don’t want but your kids will fall in love with.